There are a wide variety of polarized lens colors available from all the major brands of polarized sunglasses for fishing.

-For freshwater sight fishing, you need lenses than can cope with a range of light conditions.
-In the course of day you might be casting into a tree-covered pool in a shaded glade or on pebbly river in bright sun.
+For freshwater sight fishing, you need lenses that can cope with a range of light conditions.
+In the course of the day, you might be casting into a tree-covered pool in a shaded glade or on a pebbly river in the bright sun.
 You need a polarized lens that is adaptable.
-That means choosing a medium VLT or going with a polarchromic lens like the Smith ones mentioned below that vary their VLT rating according the light.
+That means choosing a medium VLT or going with a polarchromic lens like the Smith ones mentioned below that vary their VLT rating according to the light.
 This is great technology and they are perfect for fly fishing but also for lure anglers.
 The versatile lenses are also great for everyday activities and for driving.

 - Maui Jims: Maui HT, HCL Bronze